Blockchuan/Naive-work/README.md

 ----
+2019.02.27
+I decide to do two things about blockchian.
+The first one is to build up a database which include enough data about bitcoin,ethereum and eos.
+The other one is to learn how to build up the ethereum after build up the full node of lightning network.

 2019.02.21
 Now we will build a lightening network full node.
 Perpas it has 8 steps, now I am in the step 4.2.
 I am trying to make the Raspberry Pi 3 communicate with my PC.